mathigon/textbooks/content/circles-and-pi/content.md

 ::: column.grow

-In 1665, [Isaac Newton](bio:newton) managed to calculated 15 digits.
+In 1665, [Isaac Newton](bio:newton) managed to calculate 15 digits.
 Today, we can use powerful computers to calculate the value of Pi to much higher accuracy.